daha-la/SequenceSpaceExplorer/entries/README.md

 | `boltz_log.csv` | One row per Boltz-2 prediction run (status, pTM, pLDDT, cif paths, ...). |
 | `rmsd_log.csv` | One row per RMSD comparison run. |
 | `<tag>_<reducer>.log` | Text log from a `sse_coordinates.py` run for that coordinate system. |

-## What's safe to delete

-Only `<stem>.sse.tsv` (and, if you care about provenance history, `logs/<stem>.sse.manifest.json`) holds data you can't regenerate.
-Everything else — `embeddings/`, `structures/`, `msa_cache/`, `figures/`, and the rest of `logs/` — exists purely to cache or record work already reflected in the datafile's columns; deleting any of it just means the next run recomputes or re-fetches instead of reusing a cache.